ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

   for decryption.
 Private Keys are kept hidden by the source of the key pair generator, but the Public Key may be known to everyone.
-  In this document, the Public Key is represented as pkX and the Private Key as skX (where X can be client or server.
+  In this document, the Public Key is represented as pkX and the Private Key as skX (where X can be any client or server.

 - Pre-shared Key (PSK): A symmetric key.
 Uniformly random bitstring, shared between any Client or any Server or a key shared